What is Narrative?

 Summary

-• Which story events are directly presented to us in the plot, and which must we assume or infer?
+In looking at any narrative film, such questions as these may help in understanding its formal structures:- Which story events are directly presented to us in the plot, and which must we assume or infer?
 Is there any nondiegetic material given in the plot?

-• What is the earliest story event of which we learn?
+- What is the earliest story event of which we learn?
 How does it relate to later events through a series of causes and effects?

-• What is the temporal relationship of story events?
+- What is the temporal relationship of story events?
 Has temporal order, frequency, or duration been manipulated in the plot to affect our understanding of events?

-• Does the closing reflect a clear-cut pattern of development that relates it to the opening?
+- Does the closing reflect a clear-cut pattern of development that relates it to the opening?
 Do all narrative lines achieve closure, or are some left open?

-• How does the narration present story information to us?
+- How does the narration present story information to us?
 Is it restricted to one or a few characters’ knowledge, or does it range freely among the characters in different spaces?
 Does it give us considerable depth of story information by exploring the characters’ mental states?

-• Who is the narrator in the film?
+- Who is the narrator in the film?
 Does it have a character or non character narrator?
 Or should we consider the camera as narrator?

-• How closely does the film follow the conventions of the classical Hollywood cinema?
+- How closely does the film follow the conventions of the classical Hollywood cinema?
 If it departs significantly from those conventions, what formal principle does it use instead?